sameerafarvin/safe-sunflower/README.md

 This design immediately conveys warmth and safety while guiding users toward the support they may need.

 ![Hero-image](assets/images/readme-images/hero.webp)

+## About Section

+The About section includes a paragraph introducing the Safe Sunflower mission.
+It explains the website’s purpose of promoting child safeguarding, raising awareness, and offering guidance to ensure every child is protected and supported.

 ## Info Section